Cognizant-RDMAI/Open-Anomaly-Detection-Model/README.md

 ### Running the Model
 Input multi parameter data stream could be obtain from JSON.
 Use the ```multiParameter.py``` to run the full pipeline.

+### Planned Improvements
+- Real-Time Event Classification planned.
+  - 1. Dry weather sewage spills
+    2. Dry weather agricultural pollution
+    3. Runoff: pollution (there is a significant input of organic matter that produces a negative impact despite dilution effects)
+    4. Runoff: dilution (changes associated with high rainfall – but no negative impact discernible from sensor data)

 ## 6. Example usage (e.g., Jupyter notebooks)
 This package provides three pretrained models: